Menguante

 full project summary

 My grandfather built a life deep in the bush, one of the first to settle in the area after returning from war, he was a man who knew how to read the land.
 He wasn’t a farmer by title, but he was a jíbaro through and through.
 He grew coffee, gandules, mangoes, and pineapple in the backyard to feed his family.
 When the season allowed, he’d cut sugarcane as a field hand, or take odd jobs to make ends meet.

-What guided his work wasn’t textbooks or weather apps, it was the rhythm of the land, and the dichos he learned from his father and through hard earned experience.
-These proverbs, passed down to me through my father, aunts, and uncles, were how he taught his children to live in sync with the land - to read the clouds, listen to the birds’ signals, and track the rain’s patterns.
-Though simple, dichos hold deep ecological knowledge—reminders to stay in step with the land.
-This photo essay follows those echoes.
-It’s a way to honor jíbaro culture not just as memory, but as a living archive that holds essential wisdom for surviving, and thriving, in a climate-changed world.
+According to research, Puerto Rico imports 85% of it’s food, even though the land is quite fertile, a combination of limited agricultural investment, loss of local farms, and trade policies that favor imports over local production has nearly stripped the archipelago of it’s once boasting exports.
 Many families on the island have gardens, yet the research rarely counts what grows quietly in backyards, patios, or mountain plots passed down through generations.
 These hidden harvests—plantains, yuca, gandules—don’t show up in the data, yet they feed families, preserve culture, and root people to the land.
+Our food story is bigger than the numbers, it lives in our hands, our memories, and our oral histories.

 full project summary

 My grandfather built a life deep in the bush, one of the first to settle in the area after returning from war, he was a man who knew how to read the land.
 He wasn’t a farmer by title, but he was a jíbaro through and through.
 He grew coffee, gandules, mangoes, and pineapple in the backyard to feed his family.
 When the season allowed, he’d cut sugarcane as a field hand, or take odd jobs to make ends meet.

-What guided his work wasn’t textbooks or weather apps, it was the rhythm of the land, and the dichos he learned from his father and through hard earned experience.
-These proverbs, passed down to me through my father, aunts, and uncles, were how he taught his children to live in sync with the land - to read the clouds, listen to the birds’ signals, and track the rain’s patterns.
-Though simple, dichos hold deep ecological knowledge—reminders to stay in step with the land.
-This photo essay follows those echoes.
-It’s a way to honor jíbaro culture not just as memory, but as a living archive that holds essential wisdom for surviving, and thriving, in a climate-changed world.
+According to research, Puerto Rico imports 85% of it’s food, even though the land is quite fertile, a combination of limited agricultural investment, loss of local farms, and trade policies that favor imports over local production has nearly stripped the archipelago of it’s once boasting exports.
 Many families on the island have gardens, yet the research rarely counts what grows quietly in backyards, patios, or mountain plots passed down through generations.
 These hidden harvests—plantains, yuca, gandules—don’t show up in the data, yet they feed families, preserve culture, and root people to the land.
+Our food story is bigger than the numbers, it lives in our hands, our memories, and our oral histories.

 EXPLORE MORE WORK: